UBC-MDS/DSCI-532_2026_8_cocoaboard/reports/m1_proposal.md

 ### Relevance
 Performance Tracking Variables:
-Salesperson - Enables comparison of individual sales performance, identifying top performers and those needing support or training.
+Salesperson - Enables comparison of individual sales person performance, identifying top performers and those needing additional support or training
-Boxes and Amount - Provide volume and revenue metrics to measure success and set benchmarks
+Amount - Provides direct revenue to measure sales success and a source to set benchmarks across regions

-Profitability Analysis:
+Product Analysis:
-Cost per box - Combined with Amount, allows calculation of profit margins and identification of high-value products Product - Links performance to specific items, revealing which products drive profitability versus just volume
+Product - Links performance to specific chocolate types, revealing which items is the main sales driver and which may need promotional support or discontinuation

 Geographic Intelligence:

-Country - Reveals regional performance disparities, helping allocate resources to high-potential markets and identify underperforming territories
+Country - Reveals regional performance disparities, will provide insighta for resource allocation based on high-potential markets and identify underperforming territories that need attention

 Temporal Insights:

-Date - Enables trend analysis to detect seasonality, growth patterns, and timing of successful campaigns
+Date - Enables trend analysis to detect seasonality and growth patterns, which is essential for weekly, monthly, quarterly or annual sales strategy.
+The nature of the DD/MM/YYYY format allows for aggregation by day, month, quarter, or year.

-Strategic Combinations:
-The real power lies in cross-referencing these variables:

-Salesperson × Product = Which reps excel at selling premium items?
-Country × Date = Are there regional seasonal patterns?
-Product × Boxes × Amount = Which products have the best revenue-per-box ratio?
-Salesperson × Country = Should we reassign territories based on performance?

-This multidimensional dataset provides all the necessary inputs to transform the sales team's reactive approach into a proactive, data-driven strategy.